worace/coinage/iterations/iteration_0.markdown

 a single input to be split into multiple outputs at once, and also guarantees that our change and transfer outputs can't be separated from one another.

+### Note on Hex Strings

+We'll be working with hexadecimal representations of SHA hashes a lot, and sometimes passing these hashes into another hashing function.
+For these to give us consistent results, we'll agree on the convention of representing Hex strings using the digits 0-9 and the lowercase letters "a" - "f"